 The Chapter Administrator maintains our database, and assists members and the Boards as needed in the ensuring the chapter operates smoothly.
 The office is open Monday through Friday from 9:00 am to 6:00 pm.
 Glenda Hinz is the chapter administrator and is available to answer questions from members and visitors.
-Click here for more information.

 A member's participation on a committee gives them leadership experience and knowledge of the organization, benefiting both the individual and forming skills for future leadership positions.
 Committees function within the By-laws and policies of the Chapter.

 Special Interest Groups

 Special Interest Groups (SIGs) are the “heartbeat” of the Chapter.
 SIGs provide the opportunity to become personally involved in the Chapter, and offer many ways to grow professionally.
 Most Atlanta Chapter SIGs meet monthly and feature high-quality presentations by local or even national training and development practitioners.
 SIG meetings provide a place where you can meet other industry professionals, network and share experiences, learn about new industry trends and issues, and gather valuable knowledge to take back to your organization.
-Click here for more information.

 The Chapter operating budget is a planning document that defines projected expenses and revenues for the year.
 The budget is developed in the fall and finalized in January.
 The Executive Board reviews the budgeted vs. actual expenses each month.
 An internal review of financial records is conducted each year, and an external audit is conducted at least once every two years.